Wen Yiduo: Poetry

 Wen's poetry is noted for its experimentation with classical Chinese rules and forms.
 He modeled his poetry on that of the English poets John Keats, Alfred Tennyson, and Robert Browning, and tried to "recapture the symbolism and ethos of premodern Chinese society".
 The poems in his second collection, Dead Water (Sǐshuǐ 死水), have "a haunting musicality", and deal with the "heartrendingly heavy" subject of exposing social injustice and corruption.

 Scholarship

 Wen was credited by David Hawkes as the initiator of the cult of Qu Yuan as "China's first patriotic poet", writing that, "although Qu Yuan did not write about the life of the people or voice their sufferings, he may truthfully be said to have acted as the leader of a people's revolution and to have struck a blow to avenge them.
 Qu Yuan is the only person in the whole of Chinese history who is fully entitled to be called 'the people's poet'."
+Wen himself would write, "I am a worshipper of Ch'ü Yüan," in 1944, around the same time when he begun to "crystallize[d], as no one had before, the themes of Ch'ü Yüan."

 Family

 Wen's eldest grandson, Wen Liming, was a researcher of modern history at the Chinese Academy of Social Sciences.
-He studied modern Chinese history, including his grandfather's travels to Chicago, and collected and donated a number of materials about Wen Yiduo to National Southwestern Associated University (presently Yunnan Normal University.
+He studied modern Chinese history, including his grandfather's travels to Chicago, and collected and donated a number of materials about Wen Yiduo to National Southwestern Associated University (presently Yunnan Normal University).